- Academic Programs

 The Assessment/Orientation Center offers required assessment tests for enrollment in Math and English courses.
-No appointment is needed; come to the center during operating hours to complete your assessment.
+All English, Reading, Math, ESL and Chemistry assessment testing will be by appointment only.
+Walk-in testing will NOT be available.
 Upon completion of the assessment and orientation, new students will be scheduled for a group advising session.

 2000 Bldg, 1st Floor — bookstore.fullcoll.edu

 Offering all of the materials needed for Fullerton College students to succeed in their education, the Bookstore is located in the Student Services Building (2000) facing Chapman Avenue.
 A complete selection of the textbooks and course materials required or recommended by faculty is arranged in easy-to locate fashion by department, course numbers and CRN.
 In addition, extensive classroom and office supplies, study aids, college clothing, giftware, software at education discounts, small electronics, books, magazines, and snacks are available.
 During the semesters, the Bookstore is open Monday through Thursday, 7:30 am to 6 pm; Friday, 7:30 am to 5 pm.
 Special hours for breaks, holidays, rush periods, and inventory are posted in the the Bookstore, online, and via phone at (714) 992-7008.
 Go to our website for online ordering and additional information.

 College Center, Room 212, 1st Floor — (714) 992-7086 — http://cadena.fullcoll.edu